daviddesancho/BestMSM/docs/trajectory.md

 in which case integer units of time will be used.
 The states can be anything that fits in a string, as they will be read as strings by BestMSM.

-For each trajectory we will generate an instance of the TimeSeries class in the following way:
+For each trajectory we will generate an instance of the `TimeSeries` class in the following way:

 ```
 from bestmsm import trajectory as traj

+mytraj0 = traj.TimeSeries("filename0")
+mytraj1 = traj.TimeSeries("filename1")
+...
 ```

+Each instance of the `TimeSeries` class has its own set of attributes: the value for `dt`, the `keys` or names of the states, the `filename` that the data was read from, and the time series itself, formed by two lists of time-stamps (`time`) and states (`states`).